JosefJantzen/MMM-AlexaControl/README.md

 The `MMM-AlexaControl` module allows you to control your [MagicMirror²](https://github.com/MichMich/MagicMirror) with Alexa.
 You can turn it on and off, change the page and send notifications to other modules.
 For that it uses [`node-fauxmo`](https://github.com/lspiehler/node-fauxmo) nodejs module.
 As a result of this only an Amazon Alexa is necessary to use the module.
 Not even an Alexa Skill is required.
 It emulates an Wemos device.
 So acutally every smart home automation device that supports Wemos devices should be able to control your Mirror.
 But I only test it with an Echo Dot Gen. 3 and a Raspberry Pi 3B+. <br>
+There is a hole example configuration and examples for other modules in the [Wiki](https://github.com/JoChef2/MMM-AlexaControl/wiki).
+So you don't need the Readme absolutely. <br>
 ***Note:*** If you have problems [look at the end](https://github.com/JoChef2/MMM-AlexaControl#problems) of the Readme

 ## Installation